Joe Aribo: Rangers midfielder set for Southampton move

-Joe Aribo is entering the final year of his current deal at Rangers; he scored nine goals in 57 appearances last season; the midfielder has a £10m release clause
+Joe Aribo is entering the final year of his current deal at Rangers; he scored nine goals in 57 appearances last season; the midfielder has a £10m release clause; Rangers boss Giovanni van Bronckhorst: "He has the ambition to play in the Premier League."

 Southampton are in advanced talks to sign Rangers midfielder Joe Aribo.